wp-plugins/football-pool/readme.txt

 = 2.3.0 =
 * New feature: predict winner of a match instead of the score.
 * New feature: multiple joker support.
+* New shortcode: display the score of a single user with [fp-user-score]
 * Updated score calculation.
 Better support for a large user base.

 = 2.2.3 =